pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Added Vercel Analytics and Speed Insights:

+  - Installed @vercel/analytics and @vercel/speed-insights packages
+  - Added Analytics and SpeedInsights components to the root layout
+  - Ensured all pages are tracked for analytics and performance metrics
+  - Location: `nextjs-app/src/app/layout.tsx`

 - Successfully deployed the application to Vercel: